haydnv/tinychain/README.md

 ### For end-users

-End users won't see Tinychain directly, but it makes the customer experience better by making cloud services faster, more reliable, and cheaper to operate, as well as lowering the risk of a data breach by eliminating the need to make copies of customer data for analysis.
+End users won't see Tinychain directly, but it makes the customer experience better by making cloud services faster, more reliable, and more cost-efficient to operate, as well as lowering the risk of a data breach by eliminating the need to make copies of customer data for analysis.

 ## Getting started